 Beatles fans had their own form of Thanksgiving on Nov.
 20, 1995, shortly before indulging in their traditional annual meal of turkey, stuffing, cranberry sauce and pumpkin pie.
 That's when Anthology 1, a double-CD set that was part of a massive historical project, gave the world the band's first new recording since 1970.

 The CDs, the first of three volumes, were a collection of rare recordings they had made between 1958 and 1964, beginning with a cover of Buddy Holly’s “That’ll Be the Day” and a Paul McCartney and George Harrison composition called “In Spite of All the Danger.”
 Many of the other tracks were rooted in Beatles lore.

 The original piano-and-vocal recording had been made onto a cassette by John Lennon in 1977.
 Yoko Ono gave the tape to the three surviving Beatles, who holed up in McCartney’s home studio in Sussex, England in early 1994.

 It was a daring proposition for them to undertake, and one that opened themselves up to a lot of criticism.
-But they shielded themselves by noting that it was something that happened fairly regularly in the old days.
-As McCartney said in the liner notes, “We took the attitude that John had gone on holiday, saying, ‘I finished all the tracks except this one but I leave it to you guys to finish it all.
-And once we agreed to take that attitude, it gave us a lot of freedom.”
+But the Beatles shielded themselves by noting that it was something that happened fairly regularly in the old days.
+“We took the attitude that John had gone on holiday, saying, ‘I finished all the tracks except this one but I leave it to you guys to finish it all," McCartney said in the liner notes.
+"And once we agreed to take that attitude, it gave us a lot of freedom.”